 Around late 2014, when I had to wait for my academic diploma on legal to be officially issued, I got bored and decided to turn my back on the field I had been studying for more than four years to start with something new.

 I applied for VNG as a collaborator to help a team there with content creation and community management.
 I got in easily thanks to my skills, partly, and my experience with a video game called “DotA”, mainly, as the product they were launching based directly on this DotA game.
 Anyway, while working there, I spent hundreds if not thousands of hours writing content and copy for websites, social media outlets, reports, etc.

 At that time, the “content is king” idea was shaping up here and there in the business.
 I would see articles on Reddit, sites like Adweek now and then regarding how crucial content was.
 I figured that my contribution was vital.
 I started taking the craft more seriously, attended workshops, events.
 And eventually, I fell in love with writing.

-I quitted VNG after two years and decided to build everything from the ground up with ‘writing’.
+I quitted VNG after two years and decided to build everything from the ground up to become a writer or as an English Vietnamese translator.
 The ultimate goal in my head then was to write a book, commonly loved by people, with my name on it.
 I think I don’t have to detail how tough it is with this career path, but here are some of my experiences I want to share.

 The first thing I knew I had to do is setting up a website to introduce myself.
 I did it, the site is a bit outdated for now though.
 It was built on HTML5, using an Adobe Muse template bought on ThemeForest or CreativeMarket.
 As getting traffic for it was already a tough task, let alone striking a deal from there.
 I had to join freelancing platforms like Freelancer, Upwork looking for opportunities.
 I got the first one after one month searching, applying.
 Then more offers kept coming more often.